neuromat/smallest_maximizer_criterion/README.md

 # Smallest Maximizer Criterion

-We introduce a new criterion to select in a consistent way the probabilistic context tree generating a sample.
-The basic idea is to construct a totally ordered set of candidate trees.
-This set is composed by the "champion trees", the ones that maximize the likelihood of the sample for each number of degrees of freedom.
-The smallest maximizer criterion selects the infimum of the subset of champion trees whose gain in likelihood is negligible.
-In addition, we propose a new algorithm based on resampling to implement this criterion.
+This algorithm implements the Smallest Maximizer Criterion, a consistent and constant free model selection procedure in the class of variable length Markov chains (VLMC), presented originally in the paper **Context tree selection and linguistic rhythm retrieval from written texts** [[1]](#1).

-This study was motivated by the linguistic challenge of retrieving rhythmic features from written texts.
-Applied to a data set consisting of texts extracted from daily newspapers, our algorithm identifies different context trees for European Portuguese and Brazilian Portuguese.
-This is compatible with the long standing conjecture that European Portuguese and Brazilian Portuguese belong to different rhythmic classes.
-Moreover, these context trees have several interesting properties which are linguistically meaningful.
+The package also provides an implementation of the Context Tree Maximizer (CTM) algorithm, which estimates context tree models consistently in linear time using the Bayesian Information Criteria (BIC) [[2]](#2).
+This approach relies on the specification of a constant, whereas its choice results on the estimation of different models.
+The SMC algorithm, in turn, is a constant-free procedure: given a list of consistent candidate models (__champion trees__), the procedure selects the smallest model that maximizes the likelihood of a sample.
+Two methods are available in the package for performing the champion trees set selection.
+The first method uses the CTM algorithm as presented in [[1]](#1), where the candidate models are located by scanning the model space for different constant values, and this method is proven to be consistent.
+The second method composes the set of champion trees by starting from the full tree, moving towards the empty tree by iteratively pruning the least contributive branches (LCB).

 ## Requirements

 python 3.7

 ## Installation

 ### Using pip

 	`pip install g4l-smc`

 ### Direct download and run

 Download and extract the zip package to a folder

 Run `pip install -r requirements.txt`

 ## Command-line executables

 ### CTM